LzDddd/GFSLT-VLP-AVRET-PH14T/README.md

 ### Preparation
 * The pretrain_models of MBart can download from [here](https://pan.baidu.com/s/1x6Dl_uuEp_Y8dFoGS-QhNg).
 The extract code is `4h2w`.
 It includes MBart_trimmed and mytran.

-* The pretrained features of RWTH-PHOENIX-Weather 2014T can download from [here](https://pan.baidu.com/s/19wXiNXtFpC2RGPxNBzIkkA).
+* The pretrained gloss-free features of RWTH-PHOENIX-Weather 2014T can download from [here](https://pan.baidu.com/s/19wXiNXtFpC2RGPxNBzIkkA).
 The extract code is `ekjj`.
 And then, put it in the `data/features/` folder.

 ### Train
 ```bash